-- Parish Share will be sustained (and grow with inflation) - The current inflationary pressures will ease over time - National Church funding bids will be successful.
-To the extent they are not, we will modify the pace of the roll out of the strategy - Reserves will be utilised for net zero in the early years, and National Church funding will follow - Savings of £60-100k p.a. recurring will be achieved from reorganisation and better processes - Income generation of £100k in Year 1 growing to £900k in Year 6 (including up to £500k of income from our modified investment accounting) - No change in national church apportionment.
+- Parish Share will be sustained (and grow with inflation) - National church funding bids will add to the projections below and accelerate the rollout of new initiatives and delivery of planned activity.
+Reserves will be utilised for net zero in the early years - Savings of £60-100k p.a. recurring will be achieved from reorganisation and better processes - Income generation of £100k in Year 1 growing to £900k in Year 6 (including up to £500k of investment income) - No change in national church apportionment

-This should result in a balanced budget in 2027/8, and can be broadly represented visually as follows (£000s):
+This should result in a balanced budget in 2027/8, and can be broadly represented visually as follows: